What is Contract Lifecycle Management and its Process?

 2. Routing and negotiation

+Next comes the contract approval process.
 After you're done with the initial preparation of your agreement, where does it go—and how does it get there?
-The routing and negotiation stage of contract management accounts for any workflows that are involved in the sending, editing and negotiating of a newly generated agreement—with both internal and external actors.
+The routing and negotiation stage of contract management accounts for any workflows that are involved in the sending, editing and negotiating of a newly generated agreement— with both internal and external stakeholders.

-Routing and negotiation is where many contracts spend a significant portion of their life.
+Routing and negotiation are where many contracts spend a significant portion of their life.
 As a result, it’s an area of the process where optimisation can have a significant impact on your organisation’s operational efficiency.
-If you rely on manual management of your contracts, emailing versions or tracking changes can quickly weigh your organisation down.
+If you rely on manual management of your contracts, emailing versions or tracking changes can quickly weigh your organisation down and make lifecycle management more complex.
 Fortunately, there are easy ways to simplify even the most complex contract management workflows—which will be covered in greater detail in the following section.

 3. Document signing